como-instalar-el-cliente-mysql-dbeaver-en-raspberry-pi

 raspberry-pi-dbeaver

 It has two types of licensing.
-The Community Edition (CE) is free and Open Source, and is distributed under the Apache license.
+The Community Edition (CE) is free and Open Source, distributed under the Apache license.
 There is also a commercial version that includes, among other features, compatibility with NoSQL databases.

 raspberry-pi-dbeaver-connecar-base-datos